 Good nutrition is essential for effective learning every day, all year long.
 Just as learning does not end when school lets out, neither does the need for good nutrition.
-Children who aren’t hungry learn better, act better, and feel better.
-The summer feeding programs help children get the nutrition they need to learn, play, and grow throughout the summer months when they are out of school.
+Summer meal programs help children get the nutrition they need to learn, play, and grow throughout the summer months.

 Summer sponsors receive payments for serving healthy meals and snacks to children 18 years of age and younger.
 Meal sites must be located in lower-income areas and must be approved to operate by the state agency.
 An overview of the program is provided in the Summer Food Service Program Reference Sheet.

 Tools and Resources for a Successful Summer Food Service Program

 Local Education Agencies (LEAs) that participate in the National School Lunch Program may choose to operate the Seamless Summer Option (SSO) instead of the SFSP.
 Refer to the

 Comparison of Programs to help you determine the best program for your LEA.